vijaysharm/ehyo-android/README.md

 ++ You don't want to throw an exception when they run ./bin/ehyo ... you want them to see the usage.
 ++ You also don't want to show an exception when all they want to do is run list
 + FIX: ApplicationRunActionFactoryTest
++ As part of the list plugin, we should be able to provide a filter option